Child in Need of Care

 Case Review - after a case plan is ordered, the court will have court hearings to review the case plan in order to see check the progress of the parents, and decide if the child’s placement is still the best option at that time.

 Child’s Attorney - this is an attorney that represents the child during a child in need of care case.
 They do not work for the state, the court, or the parents.
-It is their job to work for what the child wants during the period of a case.
+It is their job to ensure the best interest of the child are being met and that the child's wishes are taken into consideration.

 Child in Need of Care - these are cases that deal with child dependency, not child delinquency.
 Usually, these cases come before the court because there is a belief that a child has been harmed or is at a risk of harm due to abuse, neglect, or abandonment.